Car Organization Ideas for Baseball Moms

 The thing is, I like to keep my car CLEAN.
 And frankly, with my kids, it’s almost a losing battle during baseball season.
 I’ve resigned myself to a certain amount of dirt ending up on the floor.
 But that doesn’t mean that I can’t try to have a clean and organized car.

-Here are some tips to organize your car, and keep it clean (well, semi-clean) during baseball season.
+Here are some car organization ideas for Baseball Moms, and a few tips to keep it clean (well, semi-clean) during baseball season.

 Start with a Clean Car

 This may be obvious, but starting with a clean car will make the organization process easier.
+Get the mess makers (i.e. your kids) involved.
 Look deep under all the seats and locate every fossilized french fry, straw wrapper, and capless tube of lip balm.
-Get into the glove compartment and clean out everything that doesn’t need to be there (a single glove? expired proof of insurance?).
+Get into the glove compartment and clean out everything that doesn’t need to be there (a single glove? a used mask from 2020? expired proof of insurance?).
 Remove the floor mats, and give the floor a good vacuum.
 Wipe off all the surfaces.
 Clean the windows and windshields.
 Finish off by running the car through a car wash to clean off the last of winter road salt.

 Once the car is clean inside and out, it’s time to organize your car for efficiency.
 Organizing also helps keep your car clean by giving everything a place for storage.